Pakaraka: History

 A pā was located at the base, and on the slopes, of Pouerua, a 270 m high basaltic scoria cone.
 The pā was studied during a major archeological project in the 1980s.

 Parts of the Flagstaff War were fought around Pakaraka in 1845.
-After the Battle of Ohaeawai on 23 June 1845 the British troops destroyed Te Haratua's pā at Pakaraka on 16 July 1845.
+After the Battle of Ōhaeawai on 23 June 1845 the British troops destroyed Te Haratua's pā at Pakaraka on 16 July 1845.